Omryuo/Basic-AI-Music-System/README.md

   brew install fluid-synth

 ### SoundFont :
-Download the FluidR3_GM.sf2 file and place it in a known directory. **Update** the SOUND_FONT path in music_generator.py accordingly.
+Download the FluidR3_GM.sf2 file from the internet and place it in a known directory. **Update** the SOUND_FONT path in music_generator.py accordingly.

 ## Installation :